 Dr. Margaret Downes to be honoured with the 2020 Outstanding Contribution to Accountancy award

-We are delighted to announce that Dr. Margaret Downes, FCA, BCom Hons, DCSG, will be the recipient of the 2020 Outstanding Contribution to Accountancy award, sponsored by our professional body partner Chartered Accountants Ireland.
+We are delighted to announce that Dr. Margaret Downes, FCA, BCom Hons, DCSG, was the recipient of the 2020 Outstanding Contribution to Accountancy award, sponsored by our professional body partner Chartered Accountants Ireland.

 Born in Ballina, Co Mayo, Dr. Downes married the late Desmond Downes in 1960, also a Chartered Accountant, and has three children (Rachel, Lucy and Alexander) and 3 grandchildren.